Homepage > Journal > What are digital products?

 • Recombinant

-An online product is infinitely expansible, as any quantity can be ‘manufactured’ fast and without extra costs.
+An online product is infinitely expansible, as any quantity can be "manufactured" fast and without extra costs.

-Digital goods are aspatial, as they are both everywhere and nowhere at the same time.
+A digital product is discrete because it always functions as a copy.
+Digital goods are aspatial, as they're both everywhere and nowhere at the same time.

 Did You Know...

-All these qualities make them extremely attractive in terms of business and desirable for the customers, which is as much a symbiotic combination as it is opulent.
+All these qualities make them extremely attractive for businesses and desirable for customers, which is as much a symbiotic combination as it is opulent.
+A digital product enables you to make a much higher profit quickly and at a much lower investment cost.

 Creation of digital products — a competitive digital product